Faxn/Amanuensis/docs/schema.md

             apply-to: ["Str"]
             value: 2 // system specific. d20 would use numbers references and dice expressions
-            type: "Racial" // d20 might use this to deal with non-stacking modifiers
+            type: "Racial" // d20 might use this to deal with non-stacking modifiers }

-         }
          { //level 1
              apply-to: "levels" // recall that apply-to is just building a list of references.
 It doesn't have to sum them.
              class: "Fast Ordinary"

-             nodes[ //parsing checks each object for a nodes property and descends into it.
+             mods:[ //parsing checks each object for a nodes property and descends into it.
                 {

                 }